joviretadev/WorksOpenBootcamp/README.md

 # WorksOpenBootcamp

-Here are the works carried out in the Openbootcamp of the front-end career Go to Intellij idea
+Here are the works carried out in the Openbootcamp of the front-end career

+Go to Intellij idea

-To open the project go to src/Main and run
+To open the first exercise go to src/Main and run

+The others exercises are orderer by his name